endata/gopher/README.md

 #### 2. Create your server.go file

-> All the examples in the documentation use the dot import notation for clarity, as in *import . "github.com/gopherlabs/gopher"* but it should be noted that the Go team does not recommend using the dot import since it can cause some odd behaviour in certain cases.
+> All the examples in this documentation use the dot import notation for the purpose of clarity, as in *import . "github.com/gopherlabs/gopher"* but it should be noted that the Go team does not recommend using the dot import since it can cause some odd behaviour in certain cases.